Introduction

 Known Limitations:

-- Touch ID not available
+- Touch ID not working

-- macOS virtualization features limited
+- macOS virtualization Limited

 - Some new hardware features might not be fully supported